isfaidaznam/loan-repayment-prediction/README.md

 ### 4.1 Artificial Neural Network (ANN)

-### 4.1.1 Model Architecture
+#### 4.1.1 Model Architecture

+Layer 1  :
-Layer 1  : Dense layer  , 32 nodes, relu activation
+   - Layer Dense layer
+   - 32 nodes
+   - relu activation

-Layer 2  : Dense layer  , 33 nodes, relu activation
+Layer 2  :
+   - Dense layer
+   - 33 nodes
+   - relu activation

-Layer 3  : Dense layer  , 33 nodes, sigmoid activation
+Layer 3  :
+   - Dense layer
+   - 33 nodes
+   - sigmoid activation

-Layer 4  : Dense layer  , 1 nodes, sigmoid activation
+Layer 4  :
+   - Dense layer
+   - 1 nodes
+   - sigmoid activation

-### 4.1.2 Training Parameter
+#### 4.1.2 Training Parameter

-- 10 epoch
+- number of epoch = 10
-- adam optimizer
+- optimizer  = adam optimizer
-- mean absolute error loss function
+- loss function = mean absolute error

-### 4.1.3 Training Curve
+#### 4.1.3 Training Curve

 Before reading the Graphs below, note that Training dataset is the data thats the AI Model is training on, while validation date set is the data thats not been seen by the AI Model during learning, but only to monitor what would it scored on the testing dataset.